REGIONAL ROUNDUP

 We also took you inside a powwow in western Colorado, and, to close the show, poet Crisosto Apache joins us to talk about their new collection, Is(ness), a reflection on identity, place, and the power of language.

-episode 129
+Episode 129

 On the “Regional Roundup” for the week of November 10, 2025, we heard about efforts in Jackson, Wyoming, to address the growing epidemic of male loneliness, and a report on an attempt to remove the 10-mile buffer that protects the land around Chaco Culture National Historical Park from future oil and gas drilling.
 We also heard about the Rocky Mountain Indigenous Dancers, and a program in western Colorado working to diversify the next generation of farmers.
 We finished the show with a sound-rich portrait of cottonwood trees and a story about how scientists are studying trees along the Crystal River to help strengthen protections for the river.

-episode 128
+Episode 128

 On the “Regional Roundup” for the week of November 3, 2025, we heard about a report on how Durango residents demanded accountability for ICE actions during a special city council meeting, and a two-way with Enrique Orozco Perez, co-director of Compañeros: Four Corners Immigrant Resource Center, about the family at the center of the protests.
 We also featured a story on the mental health impacts of increased immigration enforcement, an interview on rising bear activity in towns as they prepare for hibernation, and a report on how wildfire risk is driving up home insurance costs.

-episode 127
+Episode 127

 On the “Regional Roundup” for the week of October 27, 2025, we heard a story about a beloved carousel in Nederland, Colorado.
 It was built to honor veterans and continues to bring joy to the community as it recovers from a devastating fire.
 We heard from a group of Utah quilters who use their craft for activism, blending art and politics through “craftivism.”
 And finally, we heard about a new podcast, “Back from Beyond,” that shares powerful stories from search and rescue teams in southeast Utah.

-episode 126
+Episode 126

-On the “Regional Roundup” for the week of October 20, 2025, we heard reports from around the region on the No Kings rallies held October 18 in thousands of communities across the country, including Denver, rural Colorado, Wyoming and Utah.
+On the “Regional Roundup” for the week of October 20, 2025, we heard reports from around the region on the No Kings rallies held on October 18 in thousands of communities across the country, including Denver, rural Colorado, Wyoming, and Utah.
 The program also included a story on the growing efforts to ban books in libraries, a report on the rise in immigration arrests in Western Colorado, and coverage of the Mountain Towns 2030 Climate Summit.

-episode 125
+Episode 125

-On the “Regional Roundup” for the week of October 13, 2025, we heard about a voter registration drive at a homeless shelter in Boulder, then we took a look at how human development is affecting the ability of wild animals to roam.
+On the “Regional Roundup” for the week of October 13, 2025, we heard about a voter registration drive at a homeless shelter in Boulder, and then we took a look at how human development is affecting the ability of wild animals to roam.
 We also heard from a Western Colorado chocolate maker bringing global flavors to a mountain town, and got an update from Denver Water on how wildfires impact local watersheds and their Forests to Faucets program.

-episode 124
+Episode 124

 On the “Regional Roundup” for the week of October 6, 2025, we heard a report from the recent Colorado River District’s Across Divides seminar.
 We visited the Snowmass Balloon Festival, and then we learned about a new exhibit celebrating the state’s 150th anniversary.
 We also looked at how invasive zebra mussels are threatening Colorado’s waterways, and met a theater troupe using first-person storytelling to amplify the voices of marginalized communities, and we heard how they recently lost tens of thousands of dollars in federal grants.

-episode 123
+Episode 123

 On the “Regional Roundup” for the week of September 29, 2025, there was a report on a crew of dogs helping to sniff out invasive weeds in Wyoming and a special quilting project honoring veterans in Western Colorado.
 PBS NewsHour science correspondent Miles O’Brien discussed the importance of science, and best-selling author Kevin Barry talked about the history of Irish miners migrating to the Rocky Mountain West in the late 1800s, the setting for his latest novel, “The Heart in Winter.”